Disneyland to Close Parks, MLB Suspends Spring Training – Up News Info Los Angeles

-In southern California, new reports of canceled events aimed at attracting large crowds were announced almost every day.
+In southern California, new reports of canceled events aimed at drawing large crowds were announced almost daily.

 2020 canceled or affected sporting events: